Replaying SLOs

 .

-- Set Period for historical data retrieval to a non-zero value.
+- Specify the required Period for historical data retrieval.

 -

-Go to the details of your required SLO.
+Go to the details page for the desired SLO.

 -